 CALGARY, ALBERTA–(Marketwired – Nov.
-6, 2013) – Kelt Exploration Ltd. (“Kelt” or the “Company”) (TSX:KEL) has released its financial and operating results for the three and nine months ended September 30, 2013.
-Summary of financial results are as follows:
+13, 2014) – Kelt Exploration Ltd. (TSX:KEL) (“Kelt” or the “Company”) has released its financial and operating results for the three and nine months ended September 30, 2014.
+The Company’s financial results are summarized as follows:

-Kelt’s unaudited interim financial statements and related notes for the quarter ended September 30, 2013 will be available to the public on SEDAR at www.sedar.com and will also be posted on the Company’s website at www.keltexploration.com on November 6, 2013.
+Kelt’s unaudited condensed interim financial statements and related notes for the quarter ended September 30, 2014 will be available to the public on SEDAR at www.sedar.com and will also be posted on the Company’s website at www.keltexploration.com on November 13, 2014.

-Kelt’s operating results for the three and nine months ended September 30, 2013 are summarized in the table below:
+Kelt’s operating results for the three and nine months ended September 30, 2014 are summarized as follows:

 |Average daily production|